Medical Device Regulation (MDR)

 Many questions arise concerning the MDR, regarding:

-Due to the extent and complexity of the new MDR, the new requirements are being implemented in accordance with dedicated implementation programmes and controlled by senior management in close coordination with our Notified Body (a list of all MDR-designated Notified Bodies can be found in the link section below*).
+Due to the extent and complexity of the new MDR, the new requirements are being implemented in accordance with dedicated implementation programmes and controlled by senior management in close coordination with our notified body.

 The following Q&A section will provide relevant information on the MDR implementation by Fresenius Medical Care, and its consequences for customers and users of our medical devices.